burg113/RemotePlay/README.md

 Scrolling on a trackpad (scrolling gesture) will not work.

 Similarly, when scrolling to fast (can only be achieved on trackpad or with infinite scroll wheel) a lot of latency will be introduced.
 You will have to wait untill all of the scroll inputs are executed.

+Keys seem to be held even though they were released and seem to be released even though they were held at times.
+(Working on it)